A budding writer has just two problems that she needs to solve.

 Riana was shocked.
 “Oh, my!
 Can you remove it?”

 “Yes.
 First we spray the nest with two different chemicals that will kill almost all of the yellowjackets.
 We don’t just spray the outside; we insert the nozzle into the nest and inject the chemical to make sure we kill most of them.
-However, I don’t have a hose long enough to reach from my truck to the inside of your attic where the nest is located.
+However, I don’t have a hose long enough to reach my truck to the inside of your attic where the nest is located.
 I’ll have to go back to our warehouse and get what I need and return later this afternoon.
 I’ll also need to bring another of our guys with me.
 For sure, this is a two-man job.”

 “Goodness!”
 Riana said.
 “Can the yellowjackets get out of the attic and into the house?
 Am I in danger of being stung?
 How long will it take you to remove them?
 How much is it going to cost?”